Caprice-Linux/live_image/README.md

 ### Final ISO build

-To build an iso, for example for _Sana Desktop_, you just need to execute this command :
+To build an iso, for example for _Caprice Linux_, you just need to execute this command :

 ```
-./build_image.sh Sana_Desktop.iso isotmp SANA_DESKTOP chroot
+./build_image.sh Caprice_Linux.iso isotmp CAPRICELINUX chroot
 ```

 ## TODO